Educational Opportunities

 Veterinary Investigator Program

-This 10-week summer program exposes first- and second-year veterinary students to biomedical research at the highest level of inquiry and to motivate students to pursue the study of research problems that are relevant to veterinary medicine.
+This is a 10-week summer program designed to provide first- and second-year veterinary students with a rigorous and rewarding exposure to biomedical research at the highest level of inquiry and to motivate students to pursue the study of research problems that are relevant to veterinary medicine.
+In addition to a hands-on research experience in their mentor's laboratory, it is expected that students will participate in all associated lab activities and VIP specific sessions and events.

 Dorothy Russell Havemeyer Foundation Fellowship Program

-This ten-week program allows our first-, second- or third-year veterinary students to participate in current projects at the Equine Genetics Center of the Baker Institute for Animal Health.
+This ten-week program allows first-, second- or third-year veterinary students from College of Veterinary Medicine in the United States and abroad to participate in current projects at the Equine Genetics Center of the Baker Institute for Animal Health.
 Start dates are flexible for any consecutive 10-week period between May and September.

 Externships and Opportunity Blocks